 New York City provides the perfect blueprint for how to manage noise in a bustling metropolis.
 New York City has an extensive noise code, which places the onus on construction contractors to mitigate noise on their job sites.

-For instance, their noise code requires contractors to develop a noise mitigation plan prior to the start of work.
+While anyone applying for a noise exemption in Toronto may be asked to provide a noise mitigation plan, it’s unclear how often this is required.
+Meanwhile, in New York, the noise code requires contractors to develop a noise mitigation plan prior to the start of work.
 Every construction site must have their noise mitigation plan available on location.
 If noise complaints are filed against the project, an inspector will check in to ensure the contractor has posted the plan and that it is being followed.

 Furthermore, if the construction activity is planned near locations such as schools, hospitals and places of worship, the party responsible for construction is expected to design their noise mitigation plan to be sensitive to its neighbors.
 The New York City Noise Code prohibits noise that exceeds the ambient sounds level by more than 10 decibels as measured from 15 feet from the source.
 The noise code notes that “A reduction of only five decibels usually makes a noticeable difference to most complainants”.

 There are temporary noise control solutions on the market that are intended to help mitigate sounds produced by construction.
 However, the bylaws and standards need to change in order to drive adoption of these solutions.
 If you believe that Toronto needs to update its noise bylaws to align itself with other world-class cities, you can write to your local city councillor and let them know.
 Find contact information for your local city councillor here.

 We’re here to answer any questions you may have.